authelia/authelia/docs/content/en/integration/proxies/nginx.md

 * [NGINX] must be built with the `http_auth_request` module which is relatively common
 * [NGINX] must be built with the `http_realip` module which is relatively common
-* [NGINX] must be built with the `http_set_misc` module or the `nginx-mod-http-set-misc` package if you want to preserve more than one query parameter when redirected to the portal due to a limitation in [NGINX]
+* [NGINX] must be built with the `http_set_misc` module or the `nginx-mod-http-set-misc` package if you want to use the legacy method and preserve more than one query parameter when redirected to the portal due to a limitation in [NGINX]

 ## Trusted Proxies